dingherself/phil-324/modules/module-12.md

-# Module 12 - Autonomy, Equality, and Subordination: Barriers to School Facilities Access as Sex Discrimination?
+# Module 12 - Barriers to School Facilities Access as Sex Discrimination?

 ## Readings